-In the evergreen world of affiliate marketing, sites built from expired domains are undeniably thriving.
+In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Just take it or leave it!

 Recently, we tried to analyze one of the most lucrative niches in the health space and guess what?